bekzod-murotboyev/reflect-telegram-bot/README.md

 # ⚡**Quick Start**
 The library `io.github.reflectframework:reflect-telegram-bot` is designed to specifically operate with the Telegram bot webhook method.
 A webhook is a mechanism where incoming messages and updates are sent directly to a specified URL in real-time.

-If you choose to use this particular library, it's important to note that it may not fully support alternative methods of receiving updates, such as long polling.
-With a webhook-centric approach, you would typically only need to inform the library about the domain where it should expect incoming updates, simplifying the configuration process.

 # 🚀 Getting started with Reflect Telegram Bot
 `Note❗️` Library is created based on spring boot starter dependencies.
 The minimum version of spring boot is 3.0.0 and the minimum version of java is 17.
 Please make sure you are using exactly same or higher versions!